-It is a 4 days long trek that takes trekkers to one of the hill stations and religious site of Hindu people.
+It is a 4 days long trek that takes trekkers to one of the hill stations and religious sites of Hindu people.
 It is a great trek for beginners, groups with elderly and children, and budget travelers.
-The maximum altitude attained during this trekking in Nepal is 2500m; therefore, it is not affected by weather.
-This trekking can be attempted by anyone with moderate fitness level.
-This trek is worth your effort, time and money.
-Possible throughout the year, this trekking in Nepal is therefore, considered one of the best off-season trekking in Nepal.
+The maximum altitude attained during this trekking in Nepal is 2500m; therefore, it is not affected by the weather.
+This trekking can be attempted by anyone with a moderate fitness level.
+This trek is worth your effort, time, and money.
+Possible throughout the year, this trekking in Nepal is, therefore, considered one of the best off-season trekking in Nepal.

 In the Everest region …

-3,876m meter is the maximum height attained during this trek in Nepal.
+3,876m meters is the maximum height attained during this trek in Nepal.
 The lodges and teahouses are available and operate throughout the year to provide service to the trekkers.
-Since the area is surrounded by high Himalayan range and becomes partially a rain shadow area, it is to some extent is protected from the worst extreme climatic condition with less monsoon precipitation and cold winds.
-Also, during winter the low altitudes receive less snow fall.
-Therefore, trekking in this area is possible all round the year.
+Since the area is surrounded by a high Himalayan range and becomes partially a rain shadow area, it is to some extent is protected from the worst extreme climatic condition with less monsoon precipitation and cold winds.
+Also, during winter the low altitudes receive less snowfall.
+Therefore, trekking in this area is possible all around the year.

 Inside the Kathmandu Valley…

-Therefore, if you are thinking of planning the trip during the off season, then you can go for any of the above mentioned treks without a second thought.
-These treks in Nepal will surely give you a value for your money, even during the off–season.
+Therefore, if you are thinking of planning the trip during the off-season, then you can go for any of the above-mentioned treks without a second thought.
+These treks in Nepal will surely give you value for your money, even during the off–season.